gechelberger/intervalsets/book/src/design/goals.md

 These are low level abstractions which should be deployable in almost any environment.

-`intervalsets-core`, by default, should be usable in any embedded environment, with or without an allocator.
+`intervalsets-core`, by default, should be usable in any embedded environment - with or without an allocator.
 The crate does provide some optional features for externally defined `set element types` that require allocation.
-These must live in `intervalsets-core` due to rust's [orphan rule](https://github.com/Ixrec/rust-orphan-rules) since the required traits are defined in `intervalsets-core`.
+These must live in `intervalsets-core` due to rust's [orphan rule](https://github.com/Ixrec/rust-orphan-rules) since the required traits are defined there.

 `intervalsets` should be usable in a no-std environment but does require an allocator to support collections of intervals.

 ## Robustness

-Fault tolerance is critical, especially in embedded environments.
+[Fault tolerance](errors.md) is critical, especially in embedded environments.

-todo: (design/fallability.md)

 ## Performance